How to Create a Custom Taxonomy

-JetEngine plugin has a lot of advantages and one of them is that you can categorize the posts in special terms.
+One of the JetEngine plugin advantages is that you can categorize the posts in particular terms.
 If there are a dozen posts, and some of them refer to one topic, you can create a taxonomy to unite them.

-- Taxonomies allow categorizing the Posts Types according to any classification characteristics.
+- Taxonomies allow categorizing post types according to any classification characteristics;

 For example, if there will be “Countries” taxonomy, the “USA” and “France” will be terms within it.